 What is considered dormant company?

-The definition of dormancy differs somewhat between IRAS (Internal Revenue Authority of Singapore) and ACRA (Accounting and Corporate Regulatory Authority).
+The definition of dormancy differs somewhat between IRAS (Inland Revenue Authority of Singapore) and ACRA (Accounting and Corporate Regulatory Authority).
 In some cases, a company that is defined as “dormant” by IRAS can be considered as “active” by ACRA.

 Dormant company according to IRAS